lixucuhk/adversarial-attack-on-GMM-i-vector-based-speaker-verification-systems/README.md

 2. Kaldi-io-for-python

-    [kaldi-io-for-python](https://github.com/vesis84/kaldi-io-for-python) is used for reading data of `ark,scp` format in kaldi via python codes.
+    kaldi-io-for-python is used for reading data of `ark,scp` format in kaldi via python codes.
-    See README.md of [kaldi-io-for-python](https://github.com/vesis84/kaldi-io-for-python/blob/master/README.md) for installation.
+    See `README.md` in [kaldi-io-for-python](https://github.com/vesis84/kaldi-io-for-python) for installation.

 ## Prepare Dataset